jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 - Keep an eye on target LED's resetting when they shouldn't
 	- Might be due to bouncing on IN101, as IN101 is 52A, and 52A inherently resets target LED's
 - Add VB003 + VB004 to COMM LED
+- Fix PBLED4 in SCADA for low gas - check alarming as well
+- Add default batt test logic to SM-2

 CAL
 CLARKE